bao1018/knockout-country-state-select/README.md

-## A Knockout.js plugin for cascad Country - State Selector
+## A Knockout.js plugin for cascade Country - State Selector